justinalcon/portfolio-cms/README.md

 ¸.·´¯`·.´¯`·.¸¸.·´¯`·.¸><(((º>

-  This is the CMS that controls the portfolio front end
+  This is the CMS that controls the portfolio [front end](https://github.com/justinalcon/portfolio-cms).

 # Deploying to Ubuntu 14.04